Kayak Guide Jobs

 There are many different types of kayak guide jobs.
 Whether you want to paddle the coasts of Alaska, the rapids of the Smoky Mountains or the Great Lakes; there is a kayak guide job for you.

 For breathtaking views and the serenity of water, try exploring sea kayak guide jobs.
 These guides will share a stretch of water, from coastal inland seas to calm lakes, with a group of customers.
-They will provide basic paddling instructions, insuring the safety and comfort of their guests first.
+They will provide basic paddling instructions, ensuring the safety and comfort of their guests first.
 However, a sea kayak guide is really an ambassador for nature.
 All through the trip he will educate and enlighten his guests with stories of the area’s natural history and environment.
 Often all a sea kayak guide has to do is sit back and let nature do the work.

 Many companies have basic guide training programs for individuals with little to no previous experience in a sea kayak.
 With a strong desire to learn and a passion for the outdoors, anyone can learn to paddle a kayak.